onggreat/Stroke-Prediction/README.md

 ## Problem Description
 * Before starting actual analysis
-* First of all we will be doin data processing
+* First of all we will be do data processing
 * overview of univariate categorical features on stroke VS healthy
 * Plot smoking status, keep the 'unknown' observations, by doing this I treat smokers and non smokers as a one class, which would be alright if our variable is not important. #smoking is not good for health
 * that Age is a big factor in stroke patient